News Examples Documentation Download Buy Forum Contact

 such a setup allows flares only shown when looking at the flare origin.

-and a value of 1 when looking away from the flare origin.
+and a value of 1 when looking a bit further away from the flare origin.

 such a setup allows flares only shown when looking away from the flare origin.